-On exhibit at the Anderson Gallery from November 9thto February 20th.
+On exhibit at the Anderson Gallery at Drake University from September 5 – October 18, 2019.

 Organized and curated by Elizabeth Resnick, Professor Emerita of Graphic Design, at the Massachusetts College of Art and Design in Boston.
 Co-sponsored by Drake’s Department of Art and Design and the Women’s and Gender Studies program.